ucsc-ospo/ucsc-ospo.github.io/content/post/osre/index.md

 Is this program open to non-UC Santa Cruz students?

 - Yes.
 Any student over 18 can apply.
 This includes community college students.
-For students at non-U.S. universities, please reach out to CROSS (cross-info@ucsc.edu) to discuss your eligibility.
+For students at non-U.S. universities, please reach out to [Stephanie Lieggi]({{< relref "/authors/slieggi" >}}) to discuss your eligibility.

 # OSRE Application

-CROSS teaches students how to productively engage in open source communities, funds high-impact research with potential of creating successful open source projects, and incubates developer communities around research prototypes.
-As part of this, CROSS supports a number of research and incubator fellows and their open source projects on a varying range of topics at the UC Santa Cruz Baskin School of Engineering.
-If you don't see a specific topic or activity listed on our ideas page feel free to suggest your own idea.
-Check out our research and incubator lists for our on-going projects.

-Our ideas page also gives the contact information for our mentors.
-Students are expected to reach out to these mentors early on in the proposals stage and should have had some interaction with them prior to finalizing their proposals.
-Please follow the template below to apply for the CROSS Summer Research Program.
-If you have questions please feel free to reach out to your mentor or CROSS staff (ospo-info@ucsc.edu).
+If you find a project in the project ideas page that interests you, please first contact the mentor of the project and discuss details of how you might be able to contribute.
+Students are expected to reach out to these mentors early on in the proposals stage and should have had some interaction with them prior to their applications.
+Once you and the mentor come to an agreement, the next step is to formerly apply to this program.
+For your application, please follow the template below.
+If you don't see a specific topic or activity listed on our ideas page feel free to suggest your own idea by contacting [Stephanie Lieggi]({{< relref "/authors/slieggi" >}}).

 # Proposal Template